ADULT NATURALIST IMMERSION COURSE

 This course focuses on a variety of ecological studies, including plant and animal identification, osteology, animal behavior, wildlife track and sign, bird language, ethnobotany and plant medicine, phenology, wild edibles and wild cooking, and more.
 It will culminate in a weekend camp-out where we will get to practice what we've learned throughout the course.

 This will be a 10-month, 1-Saturday per month course, beginning each fall in September and going through June of the following year.
 Most classes will be Saturday 9am-5pm.
-There will be one overnight trip weekend in March: students in this course will have the opportunity to join our Survival Immersion Course for their yearly trip to the Oregon Dunes for a Wildlife Tracking Weekend.
+There will be one overnight Friday AM-Sunday PM trip weekend in March: students in this course will have the opportunity to join our Survival Immersion Course for their yearly trip to the Oregon Dunes for a Wildlife Tracking Weekend.

-The start date for 2022 is September 24th.
-See 2022-23's Schedule below.
+The start date for 2023 is September 23rd.
+See 2023-24's Schedule below.

 Questions?
 Check out our FAQ below or fill out this form!

-2022-23 Enrollment now live!
+2023-24 Enrollment now live!

-2022-2023 SCHOOL YEAR
+2023-2024 SCHOOL YEAR

 Teachers: Tyler Doyle, Chelsea Ernst, guest instructors TBD

 Below is an overview of the course.
 These activities are subject be shifted around based off of weather.
-Registration below.

-SEPTEMBER 24
+SEPTEMBER 23

-Introduction: Nature Awareness, Ecological Identity, Sagebrush Steppe and Caves
+Introduction: Nature Awareness, Ecological Identity, Sagebrush Steppe

 We'll get to know one another and get a unique introduction to the world around us.
 This weekend will be a balance of sensory activities, nature awareness practices, and a sensory and intellectual "tour" of our other-than-human neighbors.
 Students will get a taste of all the topics we'll cover in the coming months.

-OCTOBER 22
+OCTOBER 21

 An introduction to plants and their families.
 Finding patterns in plant characteristics to help you be able to ID a plants' family, anywhere in North America.

-NOVEMBER 19
+NOVEMBER 18

 Get to know local birds through studying their sounds, movements, and feathers.
 Learn how their sounds and movements indicate what is going on in the surrounding landscape.

-DECEMBER 17
+DECEMBER 16

 Osteology

-JANUARY 21
+JANUARY 20

-Mountain Ecology: Snow Science and Winter Studies
+Mountain Ecology & Winter Studies

-FEBRUARY 18
+FEBRUARY 17

 Ethnobotany

-MARCH 3-5
+MARCH 16

-Wildlife Tracking at the Oregon Dunes
+Wildlife Tracking

-APRIL 8
+APRIL 20

 We'll take our studies out to the Painted Hills area to learn about this unique landscape, including its deep history and its endless ethnobotanical opportunities.
 It's also a wonderful place to view new birds and plants that emerge in the spring time.
+This walk will combine all the topics we've already visited together as a class, and adding geology and more deserty plants.
+Students are welcome to camp together at a nearby campground, as well, if their schedule allows.
+If weather allows, a Sunday AM optional basketry class will be offered to those who camped and are interested.

-MAY 13
+MAY 11

-JUNE 10
+JUNE 7-9

 ENROLLMENT

-Price: $995
+Price: $1045

 Payment Options: